google/gsocguides/pages/mentor/12-workflow.md

 * Write tests the next 1/3rd of the summer
 * Write documentation for the last 1/3rd of the summer

 This is almost always doomed to failure, since people are always optimistic about time estimates for completing something.
 Sometimes you must debug a weird issue.
 You can't predict how long it might take to resolve the issue.
-What usually happens in this workflow is that the code gets written, but takes longer, half the tests get written and no documentation is written because the students have run out of time.
+What usually happens in this workflow is that the code gets written, but takes longer, half the tests get written and no documentation is written because the GSoC contributors have run out of time.

 Take an approach which produces usable code even if parts of your plan fail, or are never attempted.
 Be humble and flexible about your development model.
 The student may teach you something!